EU agrees to cut gas use over Russia supply fears

 European leaders have agreed for countries to cut gas use in case Russia halts supplies.

-Members of the European Union held talks on Tuesday after the bloc urged countries to reduce gas use by 15% from August to March.
+Members of the European Union held talks on Tuesday and agreed countries should voluntarily reduce gas use by 15% from August to March.

 "This was not a Mission Impossible!", tweeted the Czech Republic, which holds the rotating EU presidency.